Two Activists Who Secretly Recorded Planned Parenthood Face 15 Felony Charges

 Yes.

 Your doctor talking to you is different than a policeman's official actions in *public*.
 It is similar to you talking with your lawyer.
 Besides, the defendants in the current issue also fraudulently misrepresented themselves which aids proving ill intent.
-Regarding policemen, the equivalent would be fraudulently misrepresenting oneself as a psychologist for law-enforcement officers and engaging in private conversations in private, taping them, and then publicizing them to shame policemen and the police department as a collective.
+Regarding policemen, the equivalent would be fraudulently misrepresenting oneself as a psychologist for law-enforcement officers and engaging in private conversations in private, taping them, a

-What do school vouchers have to do with anything?
-There is a Constitutional argument there because there is a long-established constitutional restriction particular to religion.

-> After eight years of being racist, dissent is patriotic once again.

 There is a difference between recording someone in a public place and recording anywhere else.